pirate/django-concurrency-talk/README.md

-# Database Integrity in Django: Safely Handling Critical Data in Distibuted Systems
+# Database Integrity in Django: Safely Handling Critical Data in Distributed Systems

 *AKA: How I Learned to Stop Worrying and Love atomic(): Banking Blunders and Concurrency Challenges*
 **How to deal with concurrency, money, and log-structured data in the Django ORM**